John Drury (television anchor): Career

-In 1955, Drury's broadcasting career began at WTMJ-TV in Milwaukee.
+In 1947, Drury's broadcasting career began at WMRO-RADIO (now WBIG-RADIO) in Aurora Illinois.
+His Television career began in 1955 at WTMJ-TV in Milwaukee.
 He anchored and reported on the 10 p.m. news until leaving in 1962.
 He then joined WBBM-TV.
 He both anchored and reported news for them until 1967.
 During this time, he served as Fahey Flynn's first co-anchor.
 Following his stint at WBBM-TV, Drury joined WGN-TV, where he served as the 10 p.m. news anchor until 1970.
 He then switched over to WLS-TV for his first stint on the ABC-owned station.
 He anchored their news until 1979 before going back to WGN-TV to be their anchorman again.
 Drury stayed at WGN until 1984 during which he won numerous awards such as the Chicago Father of the Year and also a Chicago Emmy awards for Individual Excellence in 1983.
 In August 1984, he rejoined WLS and took over the anchorman job for their 10 p.m. newscasts.
 He won two more Chicago Emmy awards for Individual Excellence in 1987 and 1988.
 Drury retired in 2002 after 40 years in the business.
 Drury won one more Chicago Emmy in 2003 for his news report, "9/11/02 The New Homeland."